rahulgaur104/ideal-ballooning-solver/README.md

 This repository contains a set of Python scripts that, along with the SIMSOPT package can optimize or evaluate a tokamak or stellarator equilibrium against the infinite-n, ideal ballooning mode using an adjoint-based method.

-The details of implementation of this method and the results are available on arxiv: [An adjoint-based method to optimize MHD equilibria against the infinite-n ideal ballooning mode](https://arxiv.org/abs/2302.07673)
+The details of implementation of this method and the results are available in the paper [An adjoint-based method to optimize MHD equilibria against the infinite-n ideal ballooning mode](https://doi.org/10.1017/S0022377823000995)

 ## Dependencies